aplteam/Cider/mkdocs/docs/index.md

 For Dyalog 18.2, Cider and Tatin have to be installed.

-## Terminology
+## Glossary

+alias
+: A short name for a project, used as an alternative to the project path.
+Aliases are not case sensitive.

 flag
 : A flag has value 0 or 1.
-It is ‘set’ with a value of 1.
+Set a flag by giving it a value of 1.

-string
-: A simple character vector (depth 1)

 list of strings
-: A nested vector of strings (depth 2)
+: A nested vector of strings, eg. `'quick' 'brown' 'fox'`

 parameter namespace
-: a namespace of variables representing parameters
+: A namespace of variables representing parameters

+project folder
+: Where the project is defined in the filesystem

+project space
+: The namespace in which Cider builds the project

+project path
+: The filesystem path to the project folder

+string
+: A simple character vector, e.g. `'quick'`